Studio Info

-Adults that begin study with me often appreciate a more flexible schedule and I am happy to accommodate.
+Adults that begin study often appreciate a more flexible schedule and I am happy to accommodate.
 Although the majority of my students tend to be children I have taught a number of adult learners, which I enjoy thoroughly!

 Nurturing the Student as a Whole